The Eagle and the Serpent

 effortlessly disarmed us- and entirely charmed us!

-So the dark side of the (not so) United Mexican States, the stark narrative we kept hearing about, of a murderous alternate reality somewhere in the country, mostly felt unreal….
+The dark side of the (not so) United Mexican States, the stark narrative we kept hearing, of a murderous alternate reality somewhere in the country, mostly felt unreal….

 and even sunnier smiles cushioned us from harsh truths and pushed old apprehensions ever further from our minds.
 Once in a while, when headlines blared another mass killing or a new, record-breaking murder tally, we’d confront someone – a philosophical barista or a dapper pensioner looking for conversation – with our dismayed confusion.
 And we always got the same categorical answer: “They” are not “us”.
 “It’s the Northerners”, was what we’d hear from proud Mayans, Yucatecos and Tzotzils, “it’s their violent Aztec blood, and the Spanish inheritance too, you know, the conqueror genes, the convicts’ genes.”
 And soulfully, “We don’t have that.
 We love our Saints, we love music….”

-That is what we hope for too.
+That is our hope too.
 But seeing that Mexico’s flag has the eagle attacking the serpent since 1916, we’re not crazy optimistic.
-Be strong and proud Mexico- We hope you clobber those snakes – and are spared nature’s worst blows….
+Be strong and proud Mexico- We hope you clobber the snakes – and are spared nature’s worst blows too.